A man who has new-onset difficulty with urinating may immediately fear prostate cancer, cross his fingers and hope it’s only constipation.

 “Constipation can cause many men to have difficulty passing urine,” says Dana Rice, MD, a board certified urologist and creator of the UTI Tracker mobile app, which helps patients catalog daily urinary tract symptoms, medication and behavioral patterns, and offers personalized tips for UTI prevention.

 Constipation is bad enough, but when difficulty urinating is tossed into the equation, it’s just one lousy situation.
+But it sure beats prostate cancer.

 “The prostate gland abuts the rectal vault, and if the rectum is full of hard or impacted stool it can place pressure on the urethra, making it harder to pass urine.”